0xprinc/checks-while-hacks/README.md

 29. Don't assume `msg.sender` is always a relevant user.
 30. Don't use `assert()` unless for fuzzing or formal verification.
 (SWC-110)
 31. Don't use `tx.origin` for authorization.
 (SWC-115)
-32. Don't use `address.transfer()` or `address.send()`.
+32. Don't use `address.transfer()` or `address.send()` or limiting the gas in low-level call.
 Use `.call.value(...)("")` instead.
 As these were used to save from reentrancy attacks since using them gives a constant supply of 2300 gas.
 But they have a problem that if in future, during some hardfork the gas is decreased then this will lead to the failure of the transaction as if the fallback function is a little bit of gas consuming then this will cause the transaction to fail.
 33. It is also recommended to not use the transfer or send for transfering the native ETH while interacting with a smart contract.
 34. Prefer using `safeTransferFrom`, `safeMint` for `ERC20` and `ERC721` tokens
 35. When using low-level calls, ensure the contract exists before calling.